adamjbragg/code-notes/docs/data/notes/wvb6xs1l5zbr3q0chndc964.md

-# Coding Resource

 Welcome to my coding resource.
-I place to help me learn and keep track of core web development concepts.
+I place to help me learn and document concepts I need to revisit later.